Amma I Love You

-The film had a good box office collection and completed 50 days run in theaters and multiplexes and became one of the Hit films of 2018.
-This film is remake of Tamil film Pichaikkaran (2016).
+The film had a good box office collection and completed a 50-day run in theaters and multiplexes and became one of the hit films of 2018.
+This film is a remake of Tamil film Pichaikkaran (2016).

 Plot

 Siddharth Shivakumar aka Siddhu is a rich businessman based out of Mysore.
 His mother, Annapoorna, is the person behind the growth of their textile business Annapoorna Textiles following her husband's early death.
 Puttappa is her brother-in-law who is money minded and has plans to grab Siddhu's properties.
 Siddhu returns from abroad after graduation and takes charge of all the businesses that were run by his mother.
 In the meantime, Annapoorna meets with an accident in the factory and falls into a coma.
 All the efforts taken by Siddhu for her treatment are in vain.
-By chance, he meets a sage in a mountain who tells him there is a way to save his mother; The sage advises him to live a 48-day life of a beggar with two conditions; the first being that he shouldn't reveal his real identity and the second being that he shouldn't inform anyone else of this.
+By chance, he meets a sage on a mountain who tells him that there is a way to save his mother; The sage advises him to live a 48-day life of a beggar, as a penance to save his mother, with two conditions; the first being that he shouldn't reveal his real identity and the second being that he shouldn't inform anyone else of this.
 If he completes it, his mother will have a chance to survive.

 With no other way to save his mother, Siddhu accepts both conditions and informs his friend Rajesh to look after the business until he returns.
 Siddhu travels to Bangalore and joins other beggars at a temple, and starts begging.
 He comes across Bindu and falls in love with her seeing her charitable personality.
 Siddhu recalls that he and his mother had initially decided to approach Bindu for her hand in marriage through a matrimonial site.
 Bindu also encounters Siddhu later and starts to like his character, not knowing that he is a beggar.
 Puttappa realises the absence of Siddhu and tries to take over Siddhu's business.
 In a wedding ceremony, Bindu learns that Siddhu is a beggar and is angered, thinking Siddhu has misled her.
-She still doesn't avoid him as she is impressed more by his good nature.
-One day Bindu's mother sees Siddhu's photo in her laptop and reveals that he is a rich businessman and also she had shared her photos with him through the matrimony website a few months ago.
+She still doesn't avoid him as she is impressed by his good nature.
+One day Bindu's mother sees Siddhu's photo on her laptop and reveals that he is a rich businessman and that she had shared her photos with him through the matrimony website a few months ago.
 Bindu is shocked and tries to meet Siddhu, where she overhears the conversation between Siddhu and Rajesh, which makes her realise Siddhu's life as a beggar is to save his mother, and she is impressed by his good nature.
 Rajesh urges Siddhu to return, but Siddhu refuses to come with him.
 Bindu decides not to disturb Siddhu until his life as a beggar is still incomplete.